 Why: There exists extreme controversy in the West.
 Social and economic conflict surround our iconic wild mustangs protected by law under the 1971 Free Roaming Wild Horse and Burro Act.
 There is stiff competition for resources on multi-use public lands between ranchers with grazing permits for private livestock, big energy, recreational use, environmental balance and native wild horses that know this western wild range as home.
 Designated public lands for wild horses have diminished drastically since 1971.
 Stakeholders are often locked in opposition when it comes to population count, management and whether wild horses are a native wildlife species.
 In fact, evolution reveals that the North American continent is the original birthplace of species equus.

-There are over 50,000 wild horses in longterm holding facilities, while an estimated 35,000 - 40,000 remain on our wild public lands in 10 western states.
-53.8 million acres in 1971 is now restricted to 31.6 million acres with 26.9 million acres managed by the Bureau of Land Management (BLM).
-Helicopter roundups, removals, transport, and longterm holding facilities cost taxpayers over $77 million annually.
+There are well over 50,000 wild horses in longterm government holding facilities, while a guesstimated 70,000 (according to the BLM) remain on our wild public lands in 10 western states according to Bureau of Land Management (BLM).
+53.8 million acres in 1971 is now restricted to 32.6 million acres with 26.9 million acres managed by the BLM.
+Helicopter roundups, removals, transport, and longterm holding facilities cost taxpayers over $80 million annually.
 However, wild horses are the ones to pay the ultimate price in capture, loss of freedom, family and often life.
 The BLM is responsible for managing native wild horses on our multi-use public lands as per the 1971 Wild Free-Roaming Horses and Burros Act.
 That said, the system is infamously broken and in need of a shift in perspective and the BLM is admittedly looking for new and sustainable wild solutions.

 How: WLP remains steadfast in our collaborative conservation of native wild horses on public and private lands in a humane, non-lethal, inclusive manner that addresses total ecological health and balance.
 Our model offers a viable, fluid, all-inclusive option to existing federally funded helicopter roundups, and by design also benefits the immediate community, region and state of Idaho.
 Due diligence required, WLP has been in motion since April 2010, mending relations, building alliances, opening new lines of communication and subsequently established fluid working relations with the BLM and all stakeholders.